 EFFECTIVE DATE.
-A security interest that is enforceable when immediately before the time this [Act] takes effect but which is subordinate to the rights of a lien creditor at that time:
+A security interest that is enforceable immediately before this [Act] takes effect but which is subordinate to the rights of a person that becomes a lien creditor at that time:

-(1) remains an enforceable security interest for a period of one year after this [Act] takes effect;

-(2) remains enforceable thereafter if the security interest becomes enforceable under Section 9-203 of this [Act] before that time when this [Act] takes effect or within one year thereafter; and perfection under this [Act] are satisfied before or at that time; or
+- (1) remains an enforceable security interest for one year after this [Act] takes effect; - (2) remains enforceable thereafter if the security interest becomes enforceable under Section 9-203 when this [Act] takes effect or within one year thereafter; and - (3) becomes perfected: - (A) without further action, when this [Act] takes effect if the applicable requirements for perfection under this [Act] are satisfied before or at that time; or - (B) when the applicable requirements for perfection are satisfied if the requirements are satisfied after that time.

-(3) becomes perfected when:

-(A) when this [Act] takes effect if the applicable requirements for the requirements are satisfied after that time.